 - Connects via HDMI

-Amazon's virtual assistant has been taking over the world this year, with many third-party products supporting Alexa either directly, offering similar voice control, or indirectly, to turn on the lights or perform other smart home functions.
-It stands to reason, therefore, that Amazon would also look to expand its reach beyond Echo speakers.
+Amazon's virtual assistant has been taking over the world in recent years, with many third-party products supporting Alexa either directly, by offering voice control, or indirectly, by performing smart home functions such as turning the lights on or off (at your request, not randomly).

 - Alexa Voice Remote included